isomerpages/moe-scgs/_prospective-students/Secondary Admission/Direct School Admission.md

 Parents may apply for a Registration Number (RGxxxxxxx) to access the DSA-Sec Portal at the MOE website at:&nbsp;[https://go.gov.sg/nmsdsa-sec-application.](https://go.gov.sg/nmsdsa-sec-application.)

+Competition is strong and we have received many queries on students' chances of being selected.
+Students who do not have the experience and achievements specified may still apply, but chances of being shortlisted may be lower.

+Applicants are responsible for checking the criteria in the different schools before the submission of their applications.
+Criteria will differ.

 <a name="IMPORTANTREMINDERS"></a>